How Burning Man Culture Changed Festivals Around the World

 - Immediacy.

-Essentially: Money is worth nothing.
-Everyone gives one another everything, and it’s all in the spirit of gifting, not trading.
-Drink, drugs, food, hugs: The idea is that giving and receiving all of those things will make you love everyone around you.
+Essentially: money is worth nothing.
+Everyone gives each other everything, and it’s all in the spirit of gifting, not trading.
+Drink, drugs, food, hugs: the idea is that giving and receiving all of those things will make you love everyone around you.
 And, from my experience, that idea usually works out.
-When I went to Nowhere, a Burn in the Spanish bushland between Barcelona and Zaragoza, I thought the gifting principle wasn’t really going to to be adhered to: That it was a neat marketing ploy, but that there would be a black market of cigarettes and shit drugs.
+When I went to Nowhere, a Burn in the Spanish bushland between Barcelona and Zaragoza, I thought the gifting principle wasn’t really going to to be adhered to: that it was a neat marketing ploy, but that there would be a black market of dodgy fags and shit drugs.
 There wasn’t.

-“Festivals in general have become more participatory, immersive, and interactive, with more of an emphasis on the overall experience as the selling point,” says Paul Reed of the Association of Independent Festivals.
-“Our audience research supports this: In 2014, 58 percent of people surveyed said that the main reason for purchasing a festival ticket was the overall atmosphere and experience—less than 7 percent said headline acts.
-This is part of a wider cultural shift outside of just music festivals, with film events like Secret Cinema and theater production companies like Punchdrunk offering a sense of exploration and unpredictability.”
+“Festivals in general have become more participatory, immersive and interactive, with more of an emphasis on the overall experience as the selling point,” says Paul Reed of the Association of Independent Festivals.
+“Our audience research supports this: in 2014, 58 percent of people surveyed said that the main reason for purchasing a festival ticket was the overall atmosphere and experience – less than 7 percent said headline acts.”

 Fellows, of Secret Garden Party, agrees that the immersive aspect of events inspired by Burning Man is a way of moving the festival game forward.
 “I think that one of the spaces that isn’t so occupied by the bigger festivals with larger bands is the experiential,” he says.
 “There is a desire to move from just being happy being a spectator to wanting more.”

+READ ON THUMP: The Orchestral Rave and the Rise of the Ibizan Nostalgia Industry

-I wonder if this focus on fancy dress has anything to do with the Instagram generation coming of age—the perfect opportunity for you and all your friends to dress up like Lichtenstein paintings and rack up those valuable likes.
+I wonder if this focus on fancy dress has anything to do with the Instagram generation coming of age – the perfect opportunity for you and all your mates to dress up like Lichtenstein paintings and rack up those valuable Likes.
 “Yeah, I reckon so,” says Fellowes, whose SGP is following a futuristic “Gardeners Guide to the Galaxy” theme this year.

-Walsh believes that more and more festivals are adopting the principles established by Burning Man because “a fulfilled, more purposeful existence is becoming more desirable in a world where people are realizing working harder and harder for greater accumulation isn’t the answer.”
+Jon believes that more and more festivals are adopting the principles established by Burning Man because “a fulfilled, more purposeful existence is becoming more desirable in a world where people are realising working harder and harder for greater accumulation isn’t the answer”.

-One person who can certainly identify with this is Shofiqul Addin, a.k.a.
-Shaft, a.k.a.
-Shivacorn.
-You might recognize Shaft from the recent VICE documentary Unicorns, which documented the hedonistic micro-subculture he founded, where people who self-identify as unicorns cover themselves in glitter and sometimes have sex with each other.
+One person who can certainly identify with this is Shofiqul Addin, AKA Shaft, AKA Shivacorn.
+You might recognise Shaft from the recent VICE film Unicorns, which documented the hedonistic micro-subculture he founded, where people who self-identify as unicorns cover themselves in glitter and sometimes have sex with each other.

 The internet opens up the world to anyone in possession of it.
-Whatever you’re into—doomcore, acting like a unicorn, rice cakes, whatever—the web means you can almost instantly find someone else who’s into the same thing as you, and suddenly it’s not so strange any longer.
+Whatever you’re into – doomcore, acting like a unicorn, rice cakes, whatever – the web means you can almost instantly find someone else who’s into the same thing as you, and suddenly it’s not so strange any more.
 Our minds, generally, are more open, and people need arenas in which to explore and express this openness.
 And doing that in a desert or an open field, surrounded by likeminded people, beats doing it in your suburban bedroom.